pantheon-systems/documentation/source/content/guides/secrets/06-troubleshooting.md

 <dl>
 <dt>

 **Problem:** Secrets are not correctly set for the site.
 Secrets for IC should be of scope ic and type composer.
-See instructions in the plugin README: [https://github.com/pantheon-systems/terminus-secrets-manager-plugin#mechanism-1-oauth-composer-authentication](https://github.com/pantheon-systems/terminus-secrets-manager-plugin#mechanism-1-oauth-composer-authentication)
+See instructions in the [Basic Concepts](/guides/secrets/02-basic-concepts) documentation.

 </dt>
 <dd>